 - Finally, remember to take your time on the mat.

 - Remember the ‘3 C’s’ : CONCENTRATION - CONSISTENCY - CONFIDENCE

 Position of the bowl in your hand.

 - Is the bowl's running surface in line with your arm and pointing towards the line you wish your bowl to travel?
-Have you got the right bias?
+Have you got

 - Does your grip feel comfortable?
 Are your feet, shoulders and head facing the intended bowl line at the time of delivery?

 - Are your feet positioned comfortably and not too close together?

 - Do you need to place your non bowling hand